CuteThalia/Flare-Collection/src/add-new-currency/README.md

 Once added, battles will have an additional battle spoils window showing the currencies you gained.

+## Yanfly Menu Manger

+You don't need to do anything, currencies just work as expected.

 ## For Developers

 I have a special treat for you.